weize07/DrQA-Keras/README.md

 # DrQA-Keras
-Reimplement DrQA of Danqi Chen with keras
+Reimplement DrQA of Danqi Chen with keras, use bert-reader instead of attention-based RNN-reader.